MicrosoftDocs/navdevitpro-content-pr/articles/function-notificationaddaction.md

 Type: Integer

-The ID of the codeunit to run when the action is initiated form the notification UI.
+The ID of the codeunit to run when the action is initiated from the notification UI.
 The codeunit should contain at least one global function to be called by the notification action.

 *FunctionName*